Diversity & Inclusion

 Supporting a Pipeline of Diversity & Inclusion

-Summer Internships: In cooperation with Soledad O’Brien and Brad Raymond’s PowHERful Foundation and the Hunter College Pre-Law Program and New York City Bar Association, Wolf Haldenstein provides paid summer internships to diverse college students who are interested in pursuing a career in law.
-Students who participate in the Wolf Haldenstein Internship Program gain real life work experience while examining legal matters alongside nationally recognized litigators.
+Summer Internships: In cooperation with Soledad O’Brien and Brad Raymond’s PowHERful Foundation and the Hunter College Pre-Law Program, Wolf Haldenstein provides paid summer internships to diverse college students or recent graduates who are interested in pursuing a career in law.
+Students and graduates who participate in the Wolf Haldenstein Internship Program gain real life work experience while examining legal matters alongside nationally recognized litigators.
 Wolf Haldenstein interns have the opportunity to work on consumer protection, social justice, labor and investor protection matters.
 The program includes one-on-one mentoring from firm partners and associates and weekly lectures on various areas of the law.

 Promoting & Supporting Workforce Diversity & Inclusion

 Wolf Haldenstein hosts the Women’s Entrepreneurial Plaintiffs’ Lawyers Network (the “Network”), a group co-founded by a Wolf Haldenstein associate Gloria Melwani in early 2015.
 Its mission is to foster collaboration, business development, and career growth for women practicing in the plaintiffs’ bar, in various practice areas.
 The Network meets quarterly and invites speakers to host discussions on women in the law.